 Course #10: How To Build a Computer: A Beginner’s Guide

-There are off-the-shelf computers you can use for trading.
-So building your trading rig might seem a little too much for some, but I’ve seen more than a minority of traders attempting to do so.
+There are off-the-shelf computers you can use for trading, so building your trading rig might seem a little too much.
+But I’ve seen many serious traders attempting to do so.

-If you want to trade with a computer you can trust, while picking up skills that will allow you to troubleshoot computer hardware, this is the course for you.
+If you want to trade with a computer that you can trust while learning how to troubleshoot computer hardware, this course is for you.

 Being an independent trader involves more than just knowing how to trade.
-Many new traders fail to recognize this and encounter issues futher down the road.
+Many new traders fail to recognize this and encounter issues further down the road.

-Some traders might make enough to justify outsourcing some of these non-trading aspects, but most retail traders remain a one-man operation.
-In either case, it’s still helpful to get a rounded view of the skills that contribute to consistent performance.
+Some traders might make enough to justify outsourcing some of these non-trading aspects, but most retail traders remain a one-person operation.
+In either case, it’s still helpful to get a rounded view of the skills that support our trading activities.

-Furthermore, these are practical skills that are definitely helpful even from a personal development viewpoint.
+Furthermore, these are practical skills that are valuable simply for personal development.